wes5083/batch-processor/README.md

-# Batch process: monitor XML file and move PDF and XML file into different folder
+# monitor XML file and move PDF and XML file into different folder

 ## Download jar into your local

-download the jar from [target/batch-processor-1.0-SNAPSHOT.jar] into your local folder.\
+download the jar from source folder [target/batch-processor-1.0-SNAPSHOT.jar] into your local folder.\
 the jar folder for example: \
   c:/batch-processor/batch-processor-1.0-SNAPSHOT.jar

-## Create the file source folder `data/in` at the same  folder with jar,
+## Create the file source folder `data/in` at the same  folder with jar

 folder look like this:\
 ![image](https://user-images.githubusercontent.com/67679233/126707090-057cb4fb-b6ff-4288-8ec2-ffb2cb97a032.png)